devopera/puppet-domysqldb/README.md

 Changelog
 ---------

+2013-03-01

+  * Got rid of dynamic settings.
+All settings are set normally using the $settings array.
+If settings are undefined, sensible dynamic values are calculated.

 2013-02-25

-  * Modified runonce to write notifications to a parameterised ${notifier_dir}
+  * Modified runonce to write notifications to a parameterised ${notifier_dir}.
-  * Added mysql-devel to the list of 5.5 packages installed
+  * Added mysql-devel to the list of 5.5 packages installed.

 Copyright and License
 ---------------------